seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

 produces response is returned.
 If no RequestHandler processes the request, the standard filter chain is invoked (i.e. any other resources defined in the webapp which match the request are served.
- If no such resource is found, the servlet container handles the missing resource.
+ If no such resource is found, the servlet container handles the missing resource as it is configured (e.g. by sending a HTTP 404 response).

 The default handler chain consist of the following Handlers
 - de.seerheinlab.micgwaf.requesthandler.AjaxHandler